 Focus on the most significant term and ignore constant factors and less significant terms.
 In Big-O notation, the term that grows fastest as the input size increases is what dominates the overall time complexity.

 Analyze the algorithm's performance in the worst case.
-Big-O notation usually describes the upper boundof an algorithm's running time, which is the longest time it could take to complete.
-That helps you understand the maximum resources the algorithm will need.
+Big-O notation usually describes the upper bound of an algorithm's running time, which is the longest time it could take to complete.
+That upper bound is a ceiling, no input can make the algorithm slower than that.

 Let's start with a simple example.
 The code below shows a loop that iterates through an array of size n: